indrajeetadityaroy9/XML2SQL_Data_Warehouse/README.md

 # XML Data Warehouse for Pharmaceutical Sales Data Forecasting and Analysis
-Data warehouse solution for pharmaceutical sales, which integrates sales representative details and transactional data.
-The system manages complex XML data structures and utilizes ETL pipelines for data extraction, transformation, and loading into both OLTP and OLAP systems for operational and analytical purposes.
+Data warehouse implementation for pharmaceutical sales data, which integrates sales representative, transactional data, sales data, customer data and product data.
+The system handles complex XML structures and utilizes ETL pipelines for data extraction, transformation, and loading into both OLTP and OLAP systems for operational and analytical purposes.

-## Key Implementation Components
+## Key Components
-- Extraction of data from complex XML structures.
+- Data extraction from XML files.
-- Tranformation of XML data into a format suitable for relational databases.
+- Tranformation of XML data into relational database compliant format.
 - Design and implementation of an OLTP database schema.
 - Data Warehouse Design for OLAP
 - ETL Pipelines for Data Warehousing